-Grades 9, 10, 11, 12
+Grades 9, 10, 11, 12 Elective 1 semester 0.5 credit Regular Schedule - 1782

 This course offers an opportunity for students of all levels to play the piano in a lab setting.
 Beginners will learn how to play the piano, to read music, and basic skills.
 Intermediate and experienced students will continue to learn new music and improve reading skills and techniques.
 Music Theory is also incorporated into the class.
 All genres of music are studied, and students will be assessed on individual progress throughout the semester.
 Pianos at home are not required.